Increasing usability & accessibility of complex weather apps

 Home screen

-Top Menu: Dashboards, Map & Search, Menu
+Top menu content: Map & Search, Dashboards, Menu

-What I learned
+What I learned from user feedback:

 Dashboards